Lovecraft Country (TV series): Development

 On May 16, 2017, it was announced that HBO had given a series order to Lovecraft Country.
 Executive producers include Misha Green, Jordan Peele, J. J. Abrams, and Ben Stephenson.
 Additionally, Green serves as the series' showrunner and wrote the pilot episode.
-Production companies involved in the series include Monkeypaw Productions, Bad Robot Productions, and Warner Bros.
+Production companies involved in the series include Monkeypaw Productions, Bad Robot, and Warner Bros.
 Television.
-It was reported that Peele originally brought the project to Bad Robot Productions and enlisted Green to develop the show.
+It was reported that Peele originally brought the project to Bad Robot and enlisted Green to develop the show.

 On March 5, 2018, it was announced that Yann Demange would direct and executive produce the pilot episode.
-While a second season had yet to be officially greenlit for production, by February 2021, HBO's president of programming Casey Bloys announced that Misha Green had begun writing and was in early planning stages.
-On July 2, 2021, HBO announced that the series would not be returning for a second season.
-In James Andrew Miller's book Tinderbox: HBO's Ruthless Pursuit of New Frontiers, several writers of the show claimed it was allegedly cancelled due to Green's creation of a toxic work environment.

 Casting

 On April 26, 2018, it was announced that Jurnee Smollett had been cast as the series' female lead.
 On May 2, 2018, it was reported that Jonathan Majors had joined the main cast as the series' male lead.
 A day later, it was reported that Wunmi Mosaku had also been cast as a series regular.
 On June 19, 2018, it was announced that Aunjanue Ellis and Elizabeth Debicki had been cast as series regulars and that Courtney B. Vance had joined the series in a recurring capacity.
 On October 10, 2018, it was reported that Michael Kenneth Williams had been cast in a leading role.
-On June 14, 2019, it was reported that Abbey Lee had replaced Elizabeth Debicki in the role of Christina Braithwaite, while Jamie Chung and Jordan Patrick Smith had been cast in recurring roles.
+On June 14, 2019, it was reported that Abbey Lee had replaced Debicki in the role of Christina Braithwaite, while Jamie Chung and Jordan Patrick Smith had been cast in recurring roles.
 On June 20, 2019, it was announced that Jamie Neumann, Erica Tazel, and Mac Brandt had been cast in recurring capacities.
 In July 2019, Tony Goldwyn joined the cast.

 Filming

-Principal photography for the series began on July 16, 2018 in Chicago, Illinois.
+Principal photography for the series began on July 16, 2018, in Chicago, Illinois.
 Filming also reportedly took place at the Chicago Cinespace Film Studios in Elburn, Illinois and White Pines State Park in Mount Morris, Illinois, at Blackhall Studios in Atlanta, Georgia and Macon, Georgia.